rjbs/rjbs.github.io/_locations/amsterdam.md

 I was here for the Perl QA Hackathon in 2011.
 I had a good time, but I didn't do a good job at seeing the city.
 Next time, I should be a tourist.
+Gloria would like to see the Van Gogh museum, and I'd like to see… well, I'm not sure, but surely lots of things!